Sum of squares generalizations for conic sets: Polynomial generalizations for three conic sets

 Due to the equivalence between \cref{eq:scalarsospsd} and membership in $\Ksospsd$, \cref{eq:arrowpsd} is equivalent to requiring that $\bfq(\bfx)$ belongs to the cone we denote $\K_{\arrow \SOSpsd}$ defined by:

 Membership in $\K_{\arrow \SOSpsd}$ ensures \cref{eq:polysoc} holds due to the SDP representation of the second order cone \citep{alizadeh2003second}, and the fact that the SOS-PSD condition certifies pointwise positive semidefiniteness.
-An alternative restriction of \cref{eq:polysoc} is described by the set we denote $\Ksosso$, which is not representable by SOS cones in general:
+An alternative restriction of \cref{eq:polysoc} is described by the set we denote $\Ksosso$, which is not representable by the usual scalar polynomial SOS cone in general:

 where $\circ: \bbR^m \times \bbR^m \to \bbR^m$ is defined by: